Mithilesh-V/Thiran-2023/README.md

 ---

 #### 8. MATH PIRATES
 >Do you want to explore the high seas and improve your math skills !?...
-   Come join the math pirates crew, flaunt your quick wit and become the ultimate math pirate…from addition to navigation, our quiz will set you on a math adventure like no other!
+Come join the math pirates crew, flaunt your quick wit and become the ultimate math pirate from addition to navigation, our quiz will set you on a math adventure like no other!

 >**TEAM SIZE :** 2
 >